kube-vip/kube-vip/README.md

 - Service LoadBalancer address pools per namespace or global
 - Service LoadBalancer address via (existing network DHCP)
 - Service LoadBalancer address exposure to gateway via UPNP
+- Egress!
+Kube-vip will utilise a service loadbalancer as both the ingress and **egress** for a pod.
 - ... manifest generation, vendor API integrations and many more...

 ## Why?